proksee-project/proksee-cmd/README.md

 Proksee is a suite of command line tools for performing assembly, annotation and visualization of microbial genomes.

-## Assemble

-The assemble pipeline consists of three major stages:

-- **Stage 1: Pre-Assembly**: Verifies inputs, estimates information about the reads, filters the reads, and prepares the reads for sequence assembly.
-- **Stage 2: Fast Assembly**: Assembles the reads quickly in order to derive structural information for expert assembly.
-- **Stage 3: Expert Assembly**: Assembles the reads in an expert manner using information gathered during the previous stages.

 ## Release

 v1.0.0

 This is the initial public release of Proksee.
+This release focuses on Proksee Assemble, the sequence assembly component of Proksee.

 ## Installation